Lawn Equipment Parts

 5 Appliance Myths Busted

-Since most of us have enough sense not to climb inside the microwave, there's no need to fear.
+Since most of us have enough sense not climb inside the microwave, there's no need to fear the mighty microwave.
 The only way microwave radiation can escape is if there is a leak in the door seal.
 Knowing this, you need to keep your microwave properly maintained and never try to repair it yourself.

 While this myth does actually sound quite plausible, again, it's totally false.
 Only the bottom of the dishwasher tub (below the level of the door) fills with water.
 A pump-driven impeller, located in the bottom of the dishwasher tub, pushes water through tiny jet-holes located in spray arms that rotate during the wash and rinse cycles, spraying water on everything inside the dishwasher.